Stop! Your Lease Extension in Bowthorpe Could Be FREE

 A Bowthorpe lease depreciates with the years remaining on the lease.

-Bowthorpe property with a lease extension has roughly the same value as a freehold
+An extended lease has roughly the same value as a freehold

-Lending institutions will not finance a property on a short lease
+Lending institutions may decide not to issue a mortgage on a short lease

 Lender Requirement

-The lawyers that we work with handle Bowthorpe lease extensions and help protect your position.
+The lawyers that we work with undertake Bowthorpe lease extensions and help protect your position.
 A lease extension can be arranged to be completed to coincide with a change of ownership so the costs of the lease extension are paid for using part of the sale proceeds.
 You really do need expert legal advice in this difficult and technical area of law.
-The lawyer we work with provide it.
+The conveyancer we work with provide it.

-Bowthorpe Lease Extension Case Summaries:
+Bowthorpe Lease Extension Case Studies:

-Natalie, Bowthorpe, Norfolk,
+Jessica, Bowthorpe, Norfolk,

 Bowthorpe case: